i0Ek3/m4/README.md

 # m4

-> A simple tiny docker.
+> A tiny container hybird programming by C and C++.

-Do you know the Docker?
-Yeah, it is a famous container.
-But honestly, m4 just a tiny container, I mean it is a demo, in order to learn how container to work.
+m4 is a tiny container, I mean it's just a demo, in order to learn how does container created and worked.
+And now, I get it!

 ## Points

-- Use clone() system call to create the child process
+- `clone()/fork()` to create the process
-- Use execvp() to load a program with `/bin/sh`
+- `exec()` to load a binary image
-- Use clearenv() to remove environment variables
+- `clearenv()` to remove environment variables
-- Use UTS Linux namespaces
-- `/sys/fs/cgroup` always use to mount cgfs
+- `UTS(Universal Time Sharing)` namespace use to implement basic ioslation
+- `chroot()` to change the root directory
+- `mount` & `unmount` /proc before start and exit container
+- `cgroup(/sys/fs/cgroup)` to implement Linux resource isolation
+    - when we run command `sudo mkdir -p /sys/fs/cgroup/pids/container/`, cgroup will generates follows files: cgroup.clone_children, cgroup.procs, notify_on_release, pids.current,  pids.events, pids.max, tasks.
+And someone need us to modify.

 ## Usage